toonketels/pratt/README.md

   - forces evaluation with `0` precedence which means "just start evaluating from scratch within here"
   - after done (because closing is `0` precedence, not evaluated too), expexts `)` and advances
   - key idea: grouping forces evaluation from scratch in the innter group + matches next token is `)`
+- suffix:
+  - dont rely on precedence rules but evaluate immediately
+  - so in op location, check for suffix token, advance, reassign left to next exp Suffx(left, token) and continue the loop
+    - to prevent the regular infix operators to be handled
+-